Boxenite/Project-Files/README.md

-# Boxenite
+# Boxenite - development servers that work

-###development servers that don't suck
+####MVP
-* code syncing between multiple devices
+* CLI that creates a remote server for any directory in the boxenite folder
-* store code locally
+* server code that can understand dependencies, create and launch the correct container on cloud hosting platform
-* deploy local
+* account creation, login, deletion

-hr
+#### V1

-* store code locally
+* code syncing between multiple devices - access local wherever you are

-* deploy remote
+#### After V1
 *

 * store code locally or on your development server (hello enterprise - give me your money)
 * Easily share your development